mozilla/lightbeam/README.md

 # Collusion README

-This is an add-on and website for visualizing the entities that track your behavior across the web in real time.
+This is an add-on for Firefox that helps to visualize sites that may be tracking you around the internet.
+The add-on is available from https://addons.mozilla.org/en-US/firefox/addon/collusion/.

-The website also contains a "demo" with sample data that can be viewed without the add-on.

 ## Prerequisites